Flounder vs Cod: Is One Better? Let’s Compare

 Studies suggest omega-3s can help reduce joint pain and stiffness in people with rheumatoid arthritis.
 They may also boost the effectiveness of anti-inflammatory drugs.

-Flounder and cod contain many B vitamins.
+Both fish contain many B vitamins.
 These include B6, B12, B5, B1 (thiamin), B2 (riboflavin), B3 (niacin) and B9 (folate).
-These B vitamins helps support the following:
+Vitamin B helps to support the following:

 - Red blood cells